 - A. All camp staff are registered members of the Boy Scouts of America.
 All other camp personnel either are registered members of the Boy Scouts of America or meet alternative criteria pursuant to Standard PD-109. - 1.
 Long-term camp youth staff and personnel 17 and under must complete a youth application using Code 68 even if registered in another capacity. - 2.
-Long-term camp adult staff and personnel must complete an adult application using Code 49 even if registered in another capacity. - B. Long-term camp employees must be 15 years of age or older, except lifeguards for swimming activities other than in swimming pools must be 16 years of age.
+Long-term camp adult staff and personnel must complete an adult application using Code 49 even if registered in another capacity. - 3.
+Long-term camp staff and personnel at a National High Adventure Base must complete an adult application using Code E3 or a youth application using Code NCSY, even if the adult or youth is registered in another capacity. - B. Long-term camp employees must be 15 years of age or older, except lifeguards for swimming activities other than in swimming pools must be 16 years of age.
 Trek and adventure program and activity employees must be 16 years of age or older.
 Long-term camp counselors-in-training (CITs) and day camp staff must be 14 years of age or older. - C. The camp complies with all federal and state child labor laws.
 (Federal child labor laws set a limit of eight hours per day that a paid worker 15 years of age or younger may work.
 Minors (14 or 15 years of age) cannot perform hazardous duty, such as working on or operating a motor vehicle and maintenance and operation of power-driven equipment.) - D. The camp complies with all federal and state labor laws.
 This may include a seasonal camp staff application, a letter of agreement along with a written position description and having access to a camp staff manual prior to starting work. - E. If present, international camp staff members must be 18 years of age or older, have been approved by the BSA International Department, and may not hold any camp staff position for which National Camping School training is mandatory.
 International youth visitors/guests or volunteers may not serve on camp staff.
 Please visit the State Department's list of Camp Counselor Designated Sponsors to find an organization that can assist you in hiring an international camp counselor once BSA International Department approval has been obtained.